Self-Supervised Learning for Glass Composition Screening: Results

 \subsection{Experimental Results and Disscussion}

-Samples were prepared and characterized with screening target glass transition temperature ranges of 300-400°C, 400-500°C, and 500-600°C. Samples 1 and 2 were prepared targeting the 300-400°C range, Samples 3 and 4 for the 400-500°C range, and Samples 5 and 6 for the 500-600°C range.
-Fig.~\ref{Fig:XRD} shows the XRD patterns of the prepared samples.
-All the diffraction peaks are amorphous peaks, indicating that the samples are amorphous glasses.
+Samples were prepared and characterized with screening target glass transition temperature ranges of 300-400°C, 400-500°C, and 500-600°C (see Supplementary Material for details).
+Samples 1 and 2 were prepared targeting the 300-400°C range, Samples 3 and 4 for the 400-500°C range, and Samples 5 and 6 for the 500-600°C range.
+Fig.~\ref{Fig:XRD} shows the XRD patterns of the prepared glass samples.
+A broad diffuse scattering halo centered at approximately 20°– 40° (2$\theta$) is observed, which is characteristic of an amorphous structure lacking long-range order, thereby confirming the glassy nature of the samples.
 Fig.~\ref{Fig:Tg} presents the DSC curves of the screening samples at a heating rate of 10 K/min.
-Analysis of the DSC curves reveals that the glass transition temperatures of Sample 1 and Sample 2, which were screened for the 300-400°C range, are 378°C and 294°C respectively.
-Sample 1 falls within the target range, while Sample 2 does not.
+Analysis of the DSC curves reveals that the glass transition temperatures of Sample 1 and Sample 2, which were screened for the 300-400°C range, are 378°C and 388°C respectively.
+Sample 1 and 2 falls within the target range.
 For Samples 3 and 4, prepared with the 400-500°C range as the target, their glass transition temperatures are 440°C and 479°C, both within the target range.
 Samples 5 and 6, targeted at the 500 -600°C range, have glass transition temperatures of 543°C and 548°C, also within the target range.
-Combining the XRD and DSC results, we find that 83.3\% of the laboratory-measured glass transition temperatures of the samples screened according to different target ranges fall within the target ranges.
-This indicates a high hit rate for the \textit{DeepGlassNet} model.